Table of Contents

-- The neck vertebrae are stretched and toned.
+- Also, the neck vertebrae are stretched and toned.

-- It stretches the hamstring muscles, calf muscles, pelvic, and groin area.
+- Moreover. it stretches the hamstring muscles, calf muscles, pelvic, and groin area.
 This posture makes the hip joints more flexible.

-- This posture gives massage to the internal organs of the abdomen including the liver, kidneys, spleen, adrenal glands, and improves their functions.
+- Besides, this posture gives massage to the abdomen’s internal organs, including the liver, kidneys, spleen, adrenal glands, and improves their functions.

 - Also, it improves digestion.

 - This posture activates Sushumna and hence it is an important yoga exercise in Kundalini Yoga.

 - Yoga texts declare that this posture gives Vayu Siddhi or Vital Air Control.

-- This is an effective yoga posture for reducing belly fat and serves as an important weight reduction workout.
+- Above all, this is an effective yoga posture for reducing belly fat and serves as an important weight reduction workout.

 - Also, it stimulates the circulation to nerves and muscles of the spine.
 It activates the Parasympathetic Nervous System and helps to drive out Stress and Anxiety.

-- Yoga therapists use this posture as supportive therapy for the management of diabetes, menstrual disorders, prolapse, Kidney and lung disorders, sluggish liver, and colitis.
+- Moreover, Yoga therapists use this posture as supportive therapy for the management of diabetes, menstrual disorders, prolapse, Kidney and lung disorders, sluggish liver, and colitis.

 Pascimottanasana in Classic Yoga Texts